mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ```

 You are now all set to make the migration.
-you can head to your shell in the MongoSyphon's directory and make the following command:
+You can head to your shell in the MongoSyphon's directory and make the following command:

 ```
 java -jar ./bin/MongoSyphon.jar -c ./configs/Hackathlon.js